 Think About What You Deem ‘Cluttered’

 Clutter can mean different things to different people, some people may seem like they have a cluttered environment but everything has its place and the person whose environment it is, is happy with it.
 Others ‘clutter’ could be simply having anything out on any surface in the home.
-Clutter is a spectrum, and knowing where you sit on it helps you know how much you need to declutter.
+Clutter is a spectrum, and knowing where you sit on it helps you understand how much you need to declutter.

 One Room At a Time